Meditation & the Earth Crisis

 The situation has become critical.
 The effects are everywhere and inescapable.
 But, because humanity has produced the problem, humanity can also solve it.
 We have the science and resources for a green revolution.
 But do we have the mind?
 Do we have the common purpose and sense of interdependence?
 Above all, do we have a capacity to see the sacred in our ecological relationships?
 Can we be ‘saved by beauty’?

-The overall theme for WCCM’s activities in 2022 is Unified Consciousness – a description of the way of being that Jesus embodies in his life and shares through his prayer for us to the Father.
+WCCM’s activities seek to develop a Unified Consciousness – a description of the way of being that Jesus embodies in his life and shares through his prayer for us to the Father.
 This is the mind, taught by every wisdom tradition, that sees though all ideas of separateness.
 Such contemplative consciousness is integral to the saving of our planet.
 It nurtures in each one of us the capacity to see how economic and social justice, a healthy lifestyle, self-control and the creative use of resources and technology are all inseparable.

 Meditation does not solve every one of our problems but it does radically change the way we see them.
 Most vitally, it opens the eye of the heart so that we can shape our policies with wisdom and ensure that compassion is never lost.
 Earth’s crisis – the ravaging of its climate, the imbalances in its ecology – is a central concern for the WCCM.
 We are committed to the healing of our relationship with Earth through our shared practice and through the teaching and resources our community provides.
 With this same commitment we will continue to reach out to all interested individuals and organisations in a spirit of collaboration, raising and unifying consciousness, strengthening our ever-increasing global sense of unity.